jtklein/crbd-webppl/README.md

 Probabilistic programme to calculate speciation and extinction rate using a constant rate birth death model on a given phylogenetic tree

 # To calculate
-To start the calculation of the parameters with a quick analytical approach:
+To start the calculation of the parameters with a quick analytical approach (assumes incomplete sampling, rho is encoded in the analysis file):
 ```
 yarn start
 ```